 About 18 months ago, I was having coffee and toast in my favorite bake shop on the corner of South 5th Street and Berry Street.
-It is a small shop but the food is good.
-And I can keep a discrete eye out for our halcones and perlas on the street, who are often operating on the Brooklyn side of Williamsburg Bridge.
+It is a small shop, but the food is good.
+And I can keep a discrete eye out for our halcones and perlas on the street, often operating on the Brooklyn side of Williamsburg Bridge.

 I had been reading the latest issue of an English weekly called Autosport.
-Guzik had been reading about a funny fellow in that same weekly and it had provided the inspiration to set up a race team to circulate some of our funds.
-The man Guzik had been reading about was English and looked like the result of Victor Frankenstein spending a night at Tussauds.
+Guzik had recommended the weekly.
+Several articles about a funny fellow had provided Guzik with the inspiration to set up a race team to circulate some of our funds.
+The fellow concerned was an English bloke and, on picture at least, looked like the result of Victor Frankenstein spending a night at Tussauds.
 Putting life into one of the wax puppets.
 Ecclestone was his name.

 Now, after having spent some races amid the racing fraternity, I however understand that about eighty percent of the scene consists of wankers.

 The sputnik who wins the race is generally satisfied.
 As are his engineers and team principals.
 All the rest nags.
 About their cars lacking grip or power.
 About the unacceptable behaviour of other drivers.
 About the track.
 About the marshals, the tires, the fuel… Heck, the other day I heard a French driver complain about the quality of the Coca-Cola served with his lunch.
 And the worst is that, for some inexplicable reason, they always feel a need to highly publicize their lamenting.
 As if the world cared one iota.